Jordan Kyrou Game Preview: Blues vs. Golden Knights

 Kyrou Season Stats Insights

-- In 23 games this season, Kyrou has averaged 18:12 on the ice, while putting up a plus-minus rating of -6.
+- Kyrou has averaged 18:07 of ice time this season (with a plus-minus rating of -6).

-- Kyrou has a point in 11 games this season (out of 23), including multiple points three times.
+- In 11 of 24 games this year, Kyrou has registered a point, and three of those games included multiple points.

-- In nine of 23 games this year, Kyrou has had an assist, including two games with multiple assists.
+- Kyrou has an assist in nine of 24 games so far this year, with multiple assists in two of them.

-- The implied probability is 55.6% that Kyrou goes over his points over/under based on the odds.
+- The implied probability that Kyrou hits the over on his points over/under is 55.6%, based on the odds.

-- There is a 36.4% chance of Kyrou having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Kyrou has an implied probability of 36.4% of going over his assist prop bet.

 Sign up for Underdog fantasy today.